FlorianStuettgen/EvoSec-Lab/test.md

 I made this to showcase how enterprise-grade equipment, complex topologies, and robust workflows can be orchestrated and automated.

+It demonstrates the seamless integration of hardware, software, and automation, providing a realistic playground for experimentation, learning, and proof-of-concept development.

 > [!NOTE]
 > Engineered with production-level standards and documentation on authentic enterprise-grade hardware.
 > Operated in complete isolation from production environments to enable risk-free experimentation with realistic scenarios.